verdaccio/verdaccio/website/docs/kubernetes.md

 ### Authenticate with private upstreams using Helm

-As of version `4.8.0` of the helm chart, a new `secretEnvVars` field was added.
+As of version `4.8.0` of the helm chart, a new `secretEnvVars` field has been added.
 This allows you to inject sensitive values to the container via a [Kubernetes Secret](https://kubernetes.io/docs/concepts/configuration/secret/).

 1. Update your Verdaccio config according to the [Uplinks](./uplinks.md#auth-property) documentation